Satisfactory Academic Progress (SAP)

-2. Documentation: Submit third party documentation supporting the reason(s) why the student failed to maintain academic progress;i.e., a letter from a mental health professional or police officer, medical or legal documentation, death certificate, etc.
+2. Documentation: Submit third party documentation supporting the reason(s) why the student failed to maintain academic progress: i.e., a letter on official letterhead from a mental health professional or police officer, medical or legal documentation, death certificate, etc.

 3. Probation/Academic Plan: Students are required to complete a Probation/Academic Plan with a Student Development counselor.

-Students who have their appeal and academic plan approved will move to Probation/Academic Plan status and will be eligible to receive financial assistance for the approved semester.
-At the end of the approved Probation/Academic Plan semester,the student must meet all Financial Aid Minimum Academic Standard Requirements and/or meet all requirements set forth in the Probation/Academic Plan in order to maintain eligibility.
+Students who have their appeal and academic plan approved will move to Probation/Academic Plan Status and will be eligible to receive financial assistance for the approved semester.
+The student must meet all requirements set forth in the SAP probation approval letter in order to maintain eligibility.
+The student must:

 Appeals must be submitted in the semester that the student is seeking financial assistance.
-Appeals will be reviewed by the Office of Student Financial Assistance and the student will be notified of the decision within three weeks.
+Appeals will be reviewed by the SAP Committee and the student will be notified of the decision within three weeks.

 Notification of Status

 The Office of Student Financial Assistance will notify students when they are on Warning, Suspension, Probation/Academic Plan, and Cancellation status.
 However, it is the student's responsibility to know their academic progress status, academic plan, and how it affects financial aid eligibility.

 The Financial Aid Satisfactory Academic Progress Policy is subject to change without notice to comply with federal or state regulations.
 For the most current Satisfactory Academic Progress Policy, visit our web page at: http://goforward.harpercollege.edu/registration/financialaid/sap/index.php.